astronomer/astronomer/bin/migration-scripts/README.md

 ```

-> We must stop/ all releases from users (may be by disabling UI/registry/houston or so)
+> We must stop/ all releases from users, by disabling UI/registry/houston.

 Perform Helm v2 release migration as a batch operation: